pollfish/hiring-process/mock-api/README.md

 ### Authentication

 There is none.
-This is used locally, only for the purposes of the assignemtn and the data is kept in a text file!
+This is used locally, only for the purposes of the assignment and the data is kept in a text file!
 Adding authentication seemed overkill.

 ### Client Errors

-[https://github.com/epoberezkin/ajv](The AJV) library is being used to validate the json schema of the data received per endpoint.
+[The AJV](https://github.com/epoberezkin/ajv) library is being used to validate the json schema of the data received per endpoint.
 If the validation fails for some reason it will result in a `400 Bad Request` HTTP Header with the response being
 ```js
 { success: false, message: 'Bad Request', error: 'Message explaining the error received' }
 ```